Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 1. It cached the list of gallery ads when `useCache` was true.
 2. It did not cache them when `useCache` was false.

 After seeing all this, I told the pair that the real problem was the lack of cohesion and that we’d have to go more object-oriented in order to avoid it.
-As a result the need for the `resetCache` would disappear.
+After that refactoring, the need for the `resetCache` would disappear.

 <h2>Going more OO to fix the lack of cohesion.</h2>